sayuj0/stroop-test/README.md

 ## How It Works

-Participants are shown color names (like "RED" or "GREEN") rendered in a font color that may not match the word itself.
-The task is to **click the button that matches the **font color**, not the word**.
+Participants see a color word (for example RED or GREEN) shown in a font color that may match or conflict with the word.
+The task is to **click the button that matches the font color, not the word**.

-Reaction times are recorded for each trial, and incorrect answers are tracked.
-Results are saved to a local text file.
+For each trial the app records:
+- Reaction time
+- Correct vs incorrect response
+- Trail number
+- Average reaction time

+A session summary is printed at the end of the run.

 ---